 There are so many things to see and do in Jerusalem that narrowing down the list to just 10 is almost impossible – but someone has to do it!
 If your time in the City of Gold is limited then you will need to pick and choose only the best attractions and activities in Jerusalem.

-- Old City Jerusalem
+1. Old City, Jerusalem

-Church of the Holy Sepulchre – This huge church was consecrated in 335AD and holds the last five Stations of the Cross, the Stone of Anointing, Calvary, the holy tomb or sepulcher where Jesus was buried and resurrected and many small chapels.
+Church of the Holy Sepulchre – This huge church was consecrated in 335AD and holds the last five Stations of the Cross, the Stone of Anointing, Calvary, the holy tomb or sepulcher where Jesus was buried and resurrected, and many small chapels.
 The church marks the end of the Via Dolorosa, the route Jesus took through the Old City towards his crucifixion.

-Western Wall – The Kotel (Wailing Wall) is a segment which has survived from the original Second Jewish Temple which was destroyed in 70AD.
+Western Wall – The Kotel (Wailing Wall) is a segment that has survived from the original Second Jewish Temple which was destroyed in 70AD.
 Today Jews pray at the Western Wall as they do in synagogues.
 This holy site is the closest Jews can get to the site on Temple Mount where the Temple once stood.
 You can place a prayer note between the large limestone blocks which make up the wall.
 You can visit the Western Wall Tunnels running beneath the Old City along part of the Wall which is hidden underground.

-Temple Mount – The Jewish Holy Temple stood here almost 2,000 years ago and today it is the site of the Dome of the Rock, al-Aqsa Mosque and the Dome of the Chain.
+Temple Mount – The Jewish Holy Temple stood here almost 2,000 years ago and today it is the site of the Dome of the Rock, Al-Aqsa Mosque, and the Dome of the Chain.
 It is the holiest Jewish site and the holiest Muslim site in Israel.
 The Koran tells of Mohammed reaching the al-Aqsa Mosque after the Night Journey and of Muhammad’s ascent to heaven from the stone which is within the Dome of the Rock.

-- Holocaust Museum Yad Vashem
+2. Holocaust Museum Yad Vashem, Jerusalem

-Here you can see filmed testimonials from people who were in the Nazi concentration camps as well as thousands of authentic artifacts from the camps and Holocaust period.
-The museum building has a unique design which leads you through the Holocaust story with multimedia exhibits, provocative displays and somber photographs and documents.
+Here you can see filmed testimonials from people who were in the Nazi concentration camps as well as thousands of authentic artifacts from the camps and the Holocaust period.
+The museum building has a unique design that leads you through the Holocaust story with multimedia exhibits, provocative displays, and somber photographs and documents.

 Israel’s national art and archaeological museum exhibits a vast range of Israeli and international art and artifacts.
-Among the gems of the museum there is the oldest artwork in the world, a Youth Wing, fine art, pieces by Rembrandt, Chagall, Pissarro, Henry Moore sculptures and a special section devoted to Jewish Art and Life.
+Among the gems of the Israel museum, there is the oldest artwork in the world, a Youth Wing, fine art, pieces by Rembrandt, Chagall, Pissarro, Henry Moore sculptures, and a special section devoted to Jewish Art and Life.
 On the grounds of the museum is a model of the 2nd Temple and the Shrine of the Book, where you can see the Dead Sea Scrolls, the oldest copy of the Bible in the world.

-Like the Old City this site holds several attractions.
+Like the Old City, this site holds several attractions.
 The mount stands alongside the Old City; it has been used as a Jewish cemetery for over 3,000 years.
 The mount features several sites from the New Testament.
 Among the landmarks on the Mount of Olives is Augusta Victoria Hospital; the Russian Orthodox Church of Mary Magdalene with its distinctive gold onion domes; the Seven Arches Hotel and the Dome of the Ascension which holds a stone with the last footprint of Jesus before he ascended to heaven.
 For a great view of the city visit the observation promenade on the Mount of Olives.

 Church of the Pater Noster – This church stands where Christ taught his disciples the Lord’s Prayer.
 The present church bears plaques featuring the Lord’s Prayer in more than 100 different languages.